zoraizmohsin19/Gomos/EnablingSSL.md

 and then generates the certificate files and updates the configuration.

 # Current Status
-1. EC2 instance 34.244.151.117 mapped to the domain test.sasyasystems.com
+1. Map EC2 instance 34.244.151.117 to the domain test.sasyasystems.com
-using AWS route 53 service.
+using AWS route 53 service. <-- by Takreem
+  > Presumes static addressing.
-2. The steps described above are run on the EC2 instance.
+2. Setup the apache SSL on the EC2 instance, as per the steps described above.
 3. The instance is now accessible via both HTTP and HTTPS.
+> TODO: HTTP access might be disabled, or redirected back to HTTPS.

 # References